cherjs/cher/README.md

 // ...

-// Create a new instance of Cher with the previous configuration const europeTime = worldTime.create(true);
+// Create a new Cher instance with the previous configuration const europeTime = worldTime.create(true);
 // Complete the configuration
 europeTime.args = {